 Our programs are designed by government, for government, and led by renowned academics and top practitioners from the government and non-government sectors.

 Nominate a public sector executive, such as a Director or Branch Manager, or someone who has moved from an operational to a strategic leadership role in a government or not-for-profit organisation.

 The program will suit those seeking clarity in their decision-making to help them perform their roles with purpose and good judgment.

 The sponsoring government or agency covers program costs, including tuition fee, program materials, accommodation and most meals.

 The ANZSOG experience reaches well beyond the classroom.
-The national and international networks to which you gain access while completing the TSL program will be invaluable throughout your career.
+The national and international networks to which participants gain access to while completing the TSL program will be invaluable throughout their career.

 Our Alumni Program helps participants to maintain and build on their peer-to-peer relationships, creating a broad community of public sector managers from around New Zealand, Australia and internationally.
 This provides an opportunity for ongoing learning and support from peers, greater exposure to different perspectives, and an appreciation of work done, and solutions found, elsewhere.

 Participants will have opportunities to apply new learnings and insights to their workplace and are encouraged to share their learnings with others.